Nadil4reall/GUI_firewall_for-linux/README.md

  -packet_captureing

+Requirements before run the code

+---this setup runs on VMware need 3 vm to work and 2 client and a main server(firewall) firewall vm needs 2 additional adapters for  different networks

- install  python and scapy and flask  before run
+---Install Python and scapy and Flask  before run